The Dead Internet Theory: What Traffic Data Actually Shows About Bot Activity

 Bot D clicks the ad (fraudulently).
 Money moves.
 Content generates.
 No human eyes ever see it.
 It is a closed

-are the rats in the walls of a house built for machines.
+Human users are increasingly outnumbered on the platforms they built.
 The Economic Impact: A $100 Billion Fraud Machine The bot economy isn't just annoying—it's industrial-scale fraud: Ad Fraud: Bots generate fake clicks, costing advertisers $100 billion annually (Juniper Research, 2025)

 Fake Engagement: Instagram and TikTok bot farms sell followers for $0.01 each, inflating influencer metrics